sockets

 Webhooks provide businesses with a convenient way to track customer activities and interact with users, teams, and communities across channels and social media accounts.

-Twilio webhooks update your app on events like getting an income call or SMS.
+Twilio webhooks update your app on events like getting an incoming call or SMS.
 Some of these notifications just let you know that, for example, you can download a recording of a voice call.
-Others require some kind of response — say, your system must instruct Twillio on what to do if a customer calls your Twillio number.
+Others require some kind of response — say, your system must instruct Twilio what to do if a customer calls your Twilio number.

 Slack incoming webhooks are designed to post messages with interactive components and reply to your customers or team members on Slack from other services.